The Picard group of the universal moduli space of vector bundles on stable curves: The universal moduli space .

 is cartesian.
 Furthermore, the universal curve admits a \emph{universal vector bundle}, i.e. for any morphism from a scheme $S$ to $\CVc$ associated to a pair $(C\rightarrow S,\mt E)$, we associate the vector bundle $\mt E$ on $C$.
 This allows us to define a coherent sheaf for the site lisse-\'etale on $\overline{\mt Vec}_{r,d,g,1}$ flat over $\CVc$.
 The stabilization morphism induces a morphism of stacks

-which forgets the vector bundle and sends the curve in its stabilization.
-We will denote with $\Vc$ (resp. $\mt U_n$) the open substack of $\CVc$ (resp. $\overline{\mt U}_n)$ of pairs $(C,\mt E)$ where $C$ is a smooth curve.
+which forgets the vector bundle and sends the curve to its stabilization.
+We will denote by $\Vc$ (resp. $\mt U_n$) the open substack of $\CVc$ (resp. $\overline{\mt U}_n)$ of pairs $(C,\mt E)$, where $C$ is a smooth curve.
 In the next sections we will often need the restriction of $\overline{\phi}_{r,d}$ to the open locus of smooth curves